lite-xl/lite-xl.github.io/docs/developer-guide/views-examples.md

 This code splits the `TreeView` according to the `up` direction, adds the `toolbar.example_toolbar_view` and fixes its size along the Y-axis.

-`return toolbar` returns the toolbar table to Lite XL.
+`return toolbar` returns the toolbar table to whatever function called it.

 To prepare a simple icon font with Fontello, you can do the following: